syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/table.md

 ## Vertical Align

-Text inside the table can be aligned to top, middle, or bottom using the `TableCellVerticalAlign` tool of the quick toolbar.
+Text inside the table can be aligned to top, middle, or bottom using the `TableCellVerticalAlign` command of the quick toolbar.

 ![RTE table vertical alignment](./images/table_vertical.png)

 ## Horizontal Align

-Text inside the table can be aligned left, right, or center using the `TableCellHorizontalAlign` tool of the quick toolbar.
+Text inside the table can be aligned left, right, or center using the `TableCellHorizontalAlign` command of the quick toolbar.

 ![RTE table horizontal alignment](./images/table_horizontal.png)